DeMarcoLab/fibsem/docs/ml.md

 ### Labelling UI

 The Labelling UI allows users to draw the labels (masks) for training a segmentation model.
+To see more detailed instructions, see the guide on labelling and detection widgets [here](ml_details.md)

 ### Model Assisted Labelling